swelten/capacity-slackbot/README.md

 - **`/capacity-ping` slash command** – Without arguments it starts the same chat for the command user (handy for ad-hoc edits).
 Run `/capacity-ping broadcast` to trigger the reminder DM immediately for everyone (mirrors the EventBridge run).
 - **Chat flow** – The bot walks each user through the same three logical steps (base data → task/category hours → project hours) inside the DM.
 Every answer is captured in real time; once the last question is answered the entry is written to Notion, extra project pages are created/archived as needed, and the user receives a confirmation DM.
 - *Note:* The Slack manifest enables the App Home “Messages” tab so teammates can reply to the bot in DMs.
 Re-install the app after deploying the new manifest to apply this change.
+- *Persistence:* Conversation progress is stored in DynamoDB (see `CONVERSATION_TABLE`) so users can pause mid-flow without losing their answers.
+Enable DynamoDB TTL on the table to clean up abandoned sessions automatically.

 ### Scheduling